- Location: Utah

-- If you can, wait until the end-of-summer months (July through October) or the last two weeks of December to buy.
+- If you can, wait until the end-of-summer months or the end of December to buy.
 New inventory crowding the lots as we head into autumn and end-of-year sales targets can motivate a dealer to sell for a more attractive price.

 - Visit several dealers and get their best prices; use these to negotiate with your chosen dealer.
 If he knows you're shopping around, you're bound to get a better price.